 The Beats Solo2 do not have the W1 chip, but they still perform quite well indoors when the Bluetooth source is obstructed and decently well in direct line-of-sight.
 The fake Solo2, however, have the worse performance overall, with a below average obstructed range and poor direct line-of-sight range when compared to other wireless on-ears.

-The fake Soundsport, on the other hand, are pretty much the same range as the real ones.
+The fake SoundSport, on the other hand, have pretty much the same range as the real ones.
 However, their pairing procedure is not as easy.
 Holding the power button triggers a blue pairing LED in the real headphones but the LED stays white.

 |Bose Soundsport Wireless||189ms||130ms|

-As for the fake Beats Solo 2s, they had the most latency at 300ms compared to the 192ms of the original, which is quite noticeable.
-Opposite is an example of how latency will affect your listening experience.
+As for the fake Beats Solo2s, they had the most latency at 300ms compared to the 192ms of the original, which is quite noticeable.
+The opposite is an example of how latency will affect your listening experience.